hm-lang/core/proposals/README.md

 ## localization support

 We intend hm-lang to support all languages, and so the upper/lower-case requirements may seem a bit strange in other alphabets.
-To set a custom "UpperCamelCase" default name for an instance of the class, use this syntax:
+To set a custom `Variable_case` default name for an instance of the class, use this syntax:

 ```
 örsted: [...] {
     # define a custom UpperCamelCase name.
     I: Örsted
+    # probably could also parse `Örsted: (I)` as well here.

     ... usual class methods ...
 }